 and $\kappa_1 = 1$, $\kappa_2=\kappa$.
-According to Eq.~\eqref{eq:onset_condition} the onset of motion occurs when a steady state satisfies\footnote{The corresponding expression in \cite{FrTh2021ima} is missing the term $\braket{\phi^0_i}^2$. }
+According to Eq.~\eqref{eq:onset_condition} the onset of motion occurs when a steady state satisfies\footnote{The corresponding expression in \cite{FrTh2021ima} is missing the term $\braket{\phi^{(0)}_i}^2$. }

-This condition predicts correctly the location of the drift-pitchfork bifurcations shown as open triangles in Fig.~\ref{fig:CH+CH_subcritical}(b,c) and of the drift-transcritical bifurcation shown as a filled triangle in Fig.~\ref{fig:CH+CH_subcritical}(c).
-It also confirms that no drift bifurcations occur on the branches shown in Fig.~\ref{fig:CH+CH_snaking}~(a,d).
+This condition correctly predicts the location of the drift-pitchfork bifurcations shown as open triangles in Fig.~\ref{fig:CH+CH_subcritical}(b,c) and as well of the drift-transcritical bifurcation shown as a filled triangle in Fig.~\ref{fig:CH+CH_subcritical}(c).
+It also confirms that no drift bifurcations occur on the branches shown in Fig.~\ref{fig:CH+CH_snaking}(a,d).

 A different nonreciprocal Cahn-Hilliard model is studied in Ref.~\cite{SATB2014c}.
 After rescaling, this model takes the form